yuzhang576/MTGP-BS/README.md

 # MTGP-BS
-Appendix for "Post-Hoc Refinement for Multitask Symbolic Regression via Consensus-Accelerated Shapley Analysis"
+Appendix and code for "Post-Hoc Refinement for Multitask Symbolic Regression via Consensus-Accelerated Shapley Analysis"